Suchacz

 Suchacz is a village in the administrative district of Gmina Tolkmicko, within Elbląg County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 8 km south-west of Tolkmicko, 22 km north of Elbląg, and 89 km north-west of the regional capital Olsztyn.

 Etymology

 The name Succase probably derives from the Old Prussian term suckis for "fish".
 In view of this, it is assumed that the place was settled by Prussian fishermen until the time of the Teutonic Order.
 The settlement was also recorded with the name Sucase or Suckase.
 On a map issued from Amsterdam in 1640, Swedish cartographer Olao Ioannis Gotho named the settlement Fischerbud (= German: fishing lodge).

 History

 A late Neolithic settlement from around 2000–1700 BC existed at the site.

 In the course of the High Medieval German colonisation of the East (Ostsiedlung) in the 13th and 14th century and the simultaneous conquest of the Prussian region by the Teutonic Order, ethnic Germans migrated to the region, and the original Prussian population was gradually and finally completely Germanised.
 In the course of the Thirteen Years' War, the Battle of Vistula Lagoon between the navy of the Teutonic Order, and the navy of the Prussian Confederation which was allied with the King of Poland took place near Succase in 1463.
 This event is commemorated by a monument in today's village.

 Due to the defeat of the Teutonic Order in the Thirteen Years' War (1454–1466) against the Prussian Confederation and the Polish king allied with it, Succase was under the sovereignty of the Polish Crown between 1466 and 1772 as part of Royal Prussia and must soon have been annexed by the latter to the territory of the autonomous city republic of Elbing as a donation.
 Succase was under the jurisdiction of Elbing when it was first mentioned by name in 1570 in the course of a dispute between the captain of Tolkemit and the Elbing council.
 The document further testifies that there was hardly more than an inn in the place at that time.
 Only gradually, in the course of time, a few smaller houses were added, whose inhabitants lived mainly from fishing.

 After the First Partition of Poland in 1772, Succase belonged to the Prussian province of West Prussia, and thus to the German Empire since 1871.
 In 1773, the Elbing magistrate, who was still responsible for Succase, determined that the inhabitants were not to be conscripted into forced labour, but only into woodcutting in the municipal forests.